135meherab/SellStream-front-end/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
-<br><br/>
 # Live link
 <a> [sell-stream.netlify.app](https://sell-stream.netlify.app)</a><br><br/>
 # Trial account -> Username: Shamim01 | Password : Shamim01
-<br><br/>
-# Aim or Our Project
-Our software solution is designed to assist businesses in streamlining their accounting operations, managing sales, and overseeing their employees' performance with ease.
-We believe that our application can help businesses achieve greater efficiency and productivity while minimizing errors and delays.
 <br><br/>
 # App Features
  * Admin  Log in or register.